top of page

 Objectives

-• Define and promote our DEIJ commitment, vision, and values; acknowledge our mission’s intersection with racial and economic equity
+• Define and promote our JEDI commitment, vision, and values; acknowledge our mission’s intersection with racial and economic equity

-• Use of voice and influence to advance DEIJ through our services, staff, policy, advocacy, and community partnerships
+• Use of voice and influence to advance JEDI through our services, staff, policy, advocacy, and community partnerships

 • Ensure accountability by identifying metrics to evaluate outcomes and progress